 What Is an Enrichment Course?
 What Is Its Purpose?

 In the previous post, the enrichment course idea bubbled to the surface as a solution to a problem that courses with end-of-course exams would have if we were to use the 4×4 schedule.
 There would be a delay between the true end of the course and the standardized test students take to fulfill graduation requirements.
 Alternatively, there might not be enough time to work on all the skills tested because the student is taking the course in the second semester and the tests normally occur in April.
-Either way, going to a 4×4 schedule would not be possible unless there is a course that provides students with time to prepare in an equitable way because, face it, only the most dedicated students are going to prepare without someone to encourage them, like a teacher or a parent.
+Either way, going to a 4×4 schedule would not be possible unless there is a course that provides students with time to prepare in an equitable way because only the most dedicated students are going to prepare without someone to encourage them, like a teacher or a parent.
 There are many reasons for this, but the most important reason is they don’t have time.
 Our students are so busy these days.
 We need to help them and an enrichment course would be an ideal way to help them.